lukaszkups/lukaszkups.net/contents/notes--list/list/2021-02-03-surface-book-2-long-term-review.md

 The only downside after 2 years of using it was available disk space (my configuration had 256GB SSD, because upgrade to 512GB was insanely expensive), but I've solved it by buying a 256GB SD card and moving my biggest folders/files on it (which works surprisingly well 👍).

-# Tablets on the table!

-# Conclusion
+# Final words

 Would I recommend buying Surface Book 2 to anyone?
 I'm... not sure.
 If you're looking for a apple-grade finish quality, minimalist look & pretty good performance - go for it, but be aware, that for a way lower price you can get similar devices, just without 2in1 functionality.

 My personal feelings list after 2 years of using it:

 - Thanks to [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) using it a development machine is not a problem
-- It's still a powerful enough machine for my needs (did I mentioned that I've installed [Deus Ex: Mankind Divided] on it, and it runs smoothly on 1080p with graphic settings set to High? 😎)
+- It's still a powerful enough machine for my needs (did I mentioned that I've installed [Deus Ex: Mankind Divided](https://en.wikipedia.org/wiki/Deus_Ex:_Mankind_Divided) on it, and it runs smoothly on 1080p with graphic settings set to High? 😎)
-- I'm not using its drawing capabilities that much, but from time to time I browse web in tablet mode only
+- I'm not using its drawing capabilities that often, but from time to time I'm surfing the internet in tablet mode on the couch, which is pretty dang comfortable!
+- Maybe it's because my lack of experience, but I think drawing on it is difficult to master
 - Battery life is still great - without paying attention to screen brightness, opened apps etc. it lasts for ~6 hours with no hassle
-- Maybe it's because my lack of experience with using it, but I think drawing on it is difficult to master
+- Magnetic charger should be a common standard!

 I hope this review will help anyone with the decision to go for it or not - [let me know](https://twitter.com/lukaszkups) !